USAID is all but gone. For one family, 3 generations of service were defined by it

 After growing up hearing of her grandfather’s life and death in public service, she started work as a contractor for USAID almost as soon as she got out of college.

-Teaching communication skills to communities in war zones and telling the story of USAID, her assignments took her through Boko Haram territory in Nigeria, where she profiled Nigerian teachers as they schooled young children orphaned in attacks.
-And she worked in Afghanistan, coaching female government communication workers to speak up loudly enough to be heard.
+Teaching communication skills to communities in war zones and telling the story of USAID, her assignments took her to Nigeria, where she profiled teachers as they schooled young children orphaned in attacks.
+And she worked in Afghanistan, coaching female government communication workers to speak up.

 In northern Nigeria, ‘’they were like, ‘Are you sure you want to do this? … You’re not in an armored car.
 You don’t have any weapons,”’ Anna, now 37, recounted of her trips through militants’ territory.
 “I just felt like I was able to go places … because nothing bad would happen: ‘Yeah, my grandfather got blown up — we’re good.”‘

-In some ways, Anna was looking forward to Trump’s second term for her agency.
+In some ways, Anna was looking forward to Trump’s second term.
 She believed that Trump, in his first term, had done a better job than most presidents at promoting how USAID built jobs at home.
-He’d do that again in his second term, she figured, increasing public support for an agency few Americans cared about.

 As it turned out, her job ended when USAID’s life as a functioning independent agency did — in form-letter terminations.